 Consider retaining an experienced CPA or turnaround professional to help determine your company’s financial condition.
 They can also counsel you on the financial and managerial aspects of turning a company around.

-4. Distressed Company Financing options
+4. Distressed company financing options

 Companies that end up in Special Assets typically need to find a new lender.
 It’s unusual for a company to return to the commercial banking group, even if the company is turned around.